javajosh/simpatico/chat.md

 You add a contact with an invitation link which they accept by accessing it.
 You can add arbitrary values to the contact, such as name, notes, birthday, or whatever else is useful to you.
 Once you have a set of active contacts, you can select them and message them individually.
-If they are online, the message is sent immediately.
+If they are online, send the message.
 If they are offline, the message can be queued for later sending.

 ## Data sketch